loncothad/rebounded/README.md

 ![](https://badgers.space/badge/MSRV/Edition%202024/blue)

 This crate provides the all the boilerplate needed for the bounded values in your code.
+It is `no-std` compatible too.

 Right now, only bounded number types are implemented.
 If you need anything else - feel free to write a GitHub issue or make a Pull Request.